 Climb up to the top and enjoy the panoramic views of the city.
 Entry to the top cost 8 euros, but you can also visit it for free if you are a European citizen under the age of 26.
 As a proof EU ID or a passport is required.

 #2 Take a walk on Champs – Elysees

 Maybe the most famous avenue in the world.
 It’s running between the Place de la Concorde and the Place Charles de Gaulle, where the Arc de Triomphe is located.
 The Avenue is 1.9 km long and 70 meters wide.
 It is known for its cafes, luxury shops, theaters.
 If you are traveling to Paris on a budget don’t shop or eat there.

 Separating the Louvre from the Place de la Concorde, the Tuileries Gardens provide the perfect settings for relaxing.

 There are so many museums to visit in Paris, but the Louvre, of course, is the one you should definitely not miss.
 The Louvre is huge.
 There are some interesting facts about the Louvre Museum and one of them is that it has been found that if you want to see everything in the museum you will need 14 days.

 Here is the famous Mona Lisa painting which is nothing that impressive (in my opinion) and at its location in the museum there are plenty of people pushing you to take a photo.
 And it’s smaller than I thought it would be.

 The regular ticket for the Louvre costs 15 euros, but you can also visit it for free.

-Tip: Visit it on Wednesday or Friday when the museum work till 9:45 pm.
+Tip: Visit the Louvre on Wednesday or Friday when the museum work till 9:45 pm.
 It’s closed on Tuesdays.